jgchoti/trip-planner-project/DESIGN.md

 - `description`, which provides a description of the activity as `TEXT`
 - `type`, which specifies the type of activity (sightseeing, dining, adventure, etc.) as `VARCHAR(255)`
 - `cost`, which specifies the cost of the activity as a `DECIMAL(10, 2)`
+- `duration`, which specifies the duration of the activity in hours as an `INTEGER`.

 All columns in the table are required and hence should have the `NOT NULL` constraint applied.